CristianBarragan/CoffeeBean/docs/08-Persistence/PostgreSQL-AGE.md

 ## Why PostgreSQL is Phase 1

-PostgreSQL is Coffee Beanery's first execution provider, wired through Npgsql (`Npgsql.EntityFrameworkCore.PostgreSQL`).
+PostgreSQL is Foundgine's first execution provider, wired through Npgsql (`Npgsql.EntityFrameworkCore.PostgreSQL`).
 Nothing in the [runtime](../04-Runtime/README.md) or [Foundation contracts](../03-Foundation/Contracts.md) assumes PostgreSQL specifically — see [Provider Architecture](#provider-architecture) below — but it's the only provider that's